PoCInnovation/Workshops/p2p/3.foundry/README.md

 - Start the local blockchain with `anvil`
     - This will start a local blockchain on your computer, and give you some key pairs to interact with it.

-> :attention: You must not close the terminal where you started the blockchain, you can use it for the whole workshop.
+> :warning: You must not close the terminal where you started the blockchain, you can use it for the whole workshop.

 - Deploy your contract on the local blockchain.
     - You can use `forge` to deploy your contract.